Covid: Hospitalizations and deaths rise again in São Paulo - 04/28/2022 - Mônica Bergamo

 After reaching a peak of 1,521 daily hospitalizations in January, the rates began to show successive declines, reaching the floor of a daily average of 146 hospitalizations in the week before last.
 Last week, however, they rose 6%, registering a daily average of 155 patients who required hospital care.

 The number of deaths also rose again, after six weeks of consecutive declines.
-There were 22 people killed per day, on average, against 20 last week – an increase of 8.5% (see the coronavirus monitor and data from Brazil and the world).
+There were 22 people killed a day, on average, against 20 last week – an increase of 8.5%.

 The number of cases confirmed by tests continued to fall, from a daily average of 4,356 cases to 3,628 (a 16.7% decrease).